David Cale: Playwright and solo performer

 Also in 2018, Cale and musician Matthew Dean Marsh began performing sketches and songs together at New York's Pangea Restaurant under the title More Songs for Charming Strangers, intending to continue this as a "monthly concert residency."

 Other acting work

 As a stage actor, when not performing in his own plays, Cale has mostly worked in New York City.
 He appeared in Curtains, which received a 1996 Obie Award for the entire acting ensemble.

 Cale's first screen role was in Woody Allen's Radio Days in 1987.
-He has since appeared in more than 20 films, as well as TV roles.
+He has since appeared in more than 20 films, as well as TV roles, including Ed Harris' 2000 biopic Pollock and James Gray's 2008 romantic drama Two Lovers.

 Songwriter

 Cale's original songs have been recorded by several musicians including The Jazz Passengers, Debbie Harry, and Syd Straw.